2.4.3. Events Information

 |

-the item_error objects for each message code not found
+- The errors property must contain - the item_error objects for each message code not found - the message code

 The following diagram provides a high level description of the event_specifications endpoint: